Tiegue/DemoForTSB/README.md

 I've verified that this documentation basically reflects the architecture, implementation decisions, and rationale behind the current codebase.

-**Development Context**: This demonstration project has been developed over 3 days during evening hours, as I maintain daytime commitments to physical work.
+**Development Context**: This demonstration project has been developed over 3-4 days almost entirely during evening hours, as I maintain daytime commitments to physical work.
 Despite the time constraints, the project showcases enterprise-grade patterns and production-ready implementations that reflect my approach to building scalable, secure banking applications.

 ---